Off-Season Workouts

 WINTER OFF-SEASON TRAINING

 For those student-athletes who are not in a winter sport- we have some optional workouts you can do to prepare yourself for the upcoming track & field season.
 We always start on the Monday after Thanksgiving and go until the track & field season begins.
-Specific dates & times will be sent out in Remind.

 If you are not in a weight training class at Stevens, we have upper body weight training workouts after school on Tuesdays & Thursdays from 3:30pm - 4:30pm.
 On Mondays and Wednesdays, we have some lower body strength and explosive power training after our "Get Fast" speed workouts from 3:30pm - 4:30pm.
-Days and times could change so check out our calendar for the most up-to-date schedule.

 Included on these days will be some "Open Track" time for you to work on some skills on your own.
 You will be able to work on starting blocks, hurdles, jumps and throws under our supervision.
 We cannot coach you but there will be coaches there making sure you are doing things safely.